loda-lang/loda-programs/programs/oeis/list2.md

 * [A271996](http://oeis.org/A271996) ([L52 program](271/A271996.asm)): The crystallogen sequence (a(n) = A018227(n)-4).
 * [A271998](http://oeis.org/A271998) ([L29 program](271/A271998.asm)): Volatile sequence: a(n) = A018227(n)-6.
 * [A272000](http://oeis.org/A272000) ([L26 program](272/A272000.asm)): Coinage sequence: a(n) = A018227(n)-7.
+* [A272007](http://oeis.org/A272007) ([L25 program](272/A272007.asm)): Number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 413", based on the 5-celled von Neumann neighborhood.
+* [A272009](http://oeis.org/A272009) ([L35 program](272/A272009.asm)): Partial sums of the number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 413", based on the 5-celled von Neumann neighborhood.
 * [A272039](http://oeis.org/A272039) ([L07 program](272/A272039.asm)): a(n) = 10*n^2 + 4*n + 1.
 * [A272058](http://oeis.org/A272058) ([L07 program](272/A272058.asm)): Start with all terms set to 0.
 Then add n to the next n+3 terms for n=0,1,2,... .
 * [A272071](http://oeis.org/A272071) ([L15 program](272/A272071.asm)): Expansion of x*(3 - 2*x + x^2)/((1 - x)^2*(1 + x + x^2)).